ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/05-best-worst-average-cases.md

 first requires that we understand how the actual inputs to the program (and their costs) are distributed with respect to the set of all possible inputs to the program.
-For example, it was stated previously that the sequential search algorithm on average examines half of the array values.
-This is only true if the element with value $K$ is equally likely to appear in any position in the array.
-If this assumption is not correct, then the algorithm does *not* necessarily examine half of the array values in the average case.
+For example, it was stated previously that Insertion sort on average runs for half the number of iterations as the worst case.
+This is only true if every possible array is equally likely as input.
+This assumption is usually *not* correct for most applications where we need to sort values.
+For example, if the input to the array consist of book authors, then the vast majority of arrays will never ever appear.

 How the data is distributed has a significant effect on almost all data structures and algorithms, such as those based on